The Magnus Archives Reviews

 - Portland State Vanguard

-#1 of the TOP 5 ways to spend Quarantine
+Top 5 ways to spend Quarantine

 - Süddeutsche Zeitung